jdc20181/BeffsBrowser/README.md

 # Announcments

-**Prep for Extensions**

-*Extensions Delayed*

-Due to unforseen issues, extensions are being delayed to a later release.

-The release is taking an extra month to complete due to the addition of extensions, this mechanism will control v1 of the extensions system in BeffsBrowser.
-API/SDK docs will be in the [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Extensions-SDK-API-V1)

-The docs are not finished yet.
-And subject to change before release.
+**Plans for extensions cancelled**

+Extensions will not become a part of BeffsBrowser.
+Maybe in the future

 **Version 2.3**